 3. Deploy the ToDo List Sample App to the Cloud

-From the project view, click on Provision and Deploy Sample Server on Bluemix.
+From the project view, click on Provision and Deploy Sample Server on IBM Cloud.

-Bluemix is IBM’s Cloud offering.
-If you haven’t signed in to Bluemix, you will be prompted to sign in.
-If you do not have a Bluemix ID, sign up for one and get started with your free 30-day trial.
+If you haven’t signed in to IBM Cloud, you will be prompted to sign in.
+If you do not have an IBM ID, sign up for one and get started with your free 30-day trial.
 Note: you will need to set up your Region, Org and Spaces before returning to ICT.

 Figure 10.
 Migrate Projects to Orgs

-Check that you meet all the Bluemix requirements for creating a Cloud Runtime then click next.
-You can look at your memory usage and current services by going to the Bluemix web UI.
+Check that you meet all the IBM Cloud requirements for creating a Cloud Runtime then click next.
+You can look at your memory usage and current services by going to the IBM Cloud web UI.

 Give a unique name for your Cloud Runtime and select a Space then click Next.